zchee/golang-wiki/Modules.md

 require  oldpackage  v3.0.1+incompatible
 ```

-Note that there is no `/v3` used at the end of `oldpackage` in the `go get` command above or in the recorded `require` directive -- using `/vN` in module paths and import paths is a feature of Semantic Import Versioning, and `oldpackage` has not signaled its acceptance and understanding of Semantic Import Versioning given `oldpackage` has not opted into modules by having a `go.mod` file within `oldpackage` itself.
-In other words, even though `oldpackage` has a [semver](https://semver.org) tag of `v3.0.1`, `oldpackage` is not granted the rights and resposibilites of _Semantic Import Versioning_ (such as using `/vN` in import paths) because `oldpackage` has not yet stated its desire to do so.
+Note that there is no `/v3` used at the end of `oldpackage` in the `go get` command above or in the recorded `require` directive – using `/vN` in module paths and import paths is a feature of [Semantic Import Versioning](https://github.com/golang/go/wiki/Modules#semantic-import-versioning), and `oldpackage` has not signaled its acceptance and understanding of Semantic Import Versioning given `oldpackage` has not opted into modules by having a `go.mod` file within `oldpackage` itself.
+In other words, even though `oldpackage` has a [semver](https://semver.org) tag of `v3.0.1`, `oldpackage` is not granted the rights and responsibilities of [Semantic Import Versioning](https://github.com/golang/go/wiki/Modules#semantic-import-versioning) (such as using `/vN` in import paths) because `oldpackage` has not yet stated its desire to do so.

 The `+incompatible` suffix indicates that the `v3.0.1` version of `oldpackage` has not actively opted in to modules, and hence the `v3.0.1` version of `oldpackage` is assumed to _not_ understand Semantic Import Versioning or how to use major versions in import paths.
 Therefore, when operating in [module mode](https://github.com/golang/go/wiki/Modules#when-do-i-get-old-behavior-vs-new-module-based-behavior), the `go` tool will treat the non-module `v3.0.1` version of `oldpackage` as an (incompatible) extension of the v1 version series of `oldpackage` and assume that the `v3.0.1` version of `oldpackage` has no awareness of Semantic Import Versioning, and the `+incompatible` suffix is an indication that the `go` tool is doing so.